gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 ever had.
 If he looked at my feet when we were talking, it wasn't because he was too shy to meet my eyes.
 It was because he was thinking about what I'd said.
 And when he looked at my face, he didn't make me feel like I was a price racehorse up for auction.
-He made me feel...
+He made me feel…

 "I don't know," he admitted.
 The crowd was cheering a trio of Bantangui wrestlers who had just brought down a Gifted bull using nothing but a stout rope and some inventive gymnastics.
 The bull was yelling insults at them, claiming the rope had been slathered with some drug or other.
 "He talks about you all the time.
-I just...
-I think what he wants most is to prove himself.
+I just…  I think what he wants most is to prove himself.
 To prove that he's more than just a rat catcher.
 It's like me wanting to hear someone else recite my poems."